BioJulia/PopGen.jl/docs/basics/exclusion.md

 :::note alias functions
 The exclusion commands are interchangeable with `omit` and `remove`, both with and without the bang (`!`).
 This was done so you can use the function comfortably without needing to remember the specific name to perform it.
 Maybe you just prefer the word `omit` to `remove`.
 We're not here to judge.

-The examples below use any combination of `omit`, `remove`, and `exclude`, and are similarly using varied keyword synonyms to demonstrate the flexibility of this function's syntax, along with demonstrating that it doesn't matter whether the keyword is singular or plural (like `locus` vs `loci`).
+The examples below use any combination of `omit`, `remove`, and `exclude`.
 :::

 ## Exclude samples, loci, or entire populations